Biological and Forensic Sciences

 * A teaching team of multidisciplinary experts from various subjects, including biologists, chemists, pharmacologists, toxicologists, forensic scientists, investigators and lawyers who bring their research and practical experiences into their teaching.

-* Hands-on practical experience, both in the state-of-the-art Superlab+ and in the immersive crime scene simulation houses and outdoor search and decomposition facilities, so that students can confidently walk into a graduate job knowing that they have already used the same equipment used in hospital, commercial, police and research laboratories.
+* Hands-on practical experience, both in the state-of-the-art Superlab+ and in the immersive crime scene simulation houses and outdoor search and decomposition facilities, so that you can confidently walk into a graduate job knowing that you have already used the same equipment used in hospital, commercial, police and research laboratories*.

-* A 3D printing lab where students can learn to design and 3D-print their own creations.
+* A 3D printing lab where you can learn to design and 3D-print your own creations*.

-* Regular expert guest lectures from professionals in their field, who provide insight into the numerous employability options available (subject to availability).
+* Regular expert guest lectures from professionals in their field, who provide insight into the numerous employability options available*.

-* Opportunities to study international cold cases and take a global approach to their studies with collaborative online projects and the possibility of international field trips.
+* Opportunities to study international cold cases and take a global approach to your studies with collaborative online projects and the possibility of international field trips*.

-* Joint 2nd for graduate prospects in Forensic Science in The Complete University Guide 2022.
+* 1st for graduate prospects (on track) in Forensic Science in The Complete University Guide 2023.

 Modules